charleswasaway/charleswasaway/README.md

 <p align="center">You spread or try to force religious/political beliefs on others: I play this game to escape our harsh and corrupt reality, the last thing I or anyone else needs to see or read is that stuff.

-<p align="center">You bully/harass others just because of a ship they like that isn't even problematic: Looking at all of you reading this now, don't be like that.
+<p align="center">You bully/harass others just because of a ship they like that isn't even problematic.

-<p align="center">You like TCOAAL: The story is digusting, and most of the fans are downright unhinged.
+<p align="center">You like TCOAAL: The story is digusting, & most of the fans are downright unhinged.

 <p align="center">You actively support or play Dandy’s World despite being aware of the developer drama.
 You play it, you support the creator, simple as that, you cannot do one without the other.